Top 7 Unique Things to Do in Kandy, Sri Lanka in 2025

 Image credit: Balathasan Sayanthan

-If you’re a person who’s one with nature, this lake will resonate with you.
-Kids will also love the playground here, which has an entrance fee of Rs20.
+If you’re a person who’s one with nature, the Kandy Lake will resonate with you.
 In the evening, sit and enjoy the Kandyan cultural dances.
 The show begins at five in the evening and goes on for an hour.
 You can book your seat before the show starts, which is a plus!
 For once, you get to see Sri Lankan take on fire stunts, with drum plays and colourful costumes.

 3. Breathe in the fragrance of the Peradeniya Botanical Gardens